manumorante/frontend-assignment-co/README.md

 ## Testing Approach

 I prioritize testing the core logic and flows to build confidence in the app.
-This means focusing on the essentials, like checking that **duplicate shows aren't added**, which is crucial for making informed product decisions.
+This means focusing on the essentials, like ensuring that **duplicate shows aren't added**, which is crucial for making informed product decisions.

-I start with components or hooks that interact with the API, especially those using **React Query**, because they are critical to the app's function.
+I start with components or hooks that interact with the API, especially those using **React Query**, because they are critical to the app's functionality.
 Then, I move on to those managing the **global state**, ensuring they perform well.
 Finally, I address the **dumb components**, where testing can be more flexible.

 While testing some presentational components is optional, I find it valuable to use **Cypress** for lightweight end-to-end tests.
 This ensures user flows work smoothly in real environments, and Cypress has been a reliable tool that has saved us from many issues.